dantreiman/convolving-automaton/README.md

 ## About
 This project is a fast GPU implementation of "[Generalization of Conway's "Game of Life" to a continuous domain, Rafler 2011](http://arxiv.org/abs/1111.1567)".

+To date, it is the fastest implementation due to the parallel DFT.
+We compute two DFTs at once by packing two complex meshes into a single texture.
+Inspired by [GPU FFT, J.R.
+Frisvad 2009](http://www2.compute.dtu.dk/pubdb/views/publication_details.php?id=5771).

 ## Motivation

 The end goal of this project is to automate the search for cellular automata with certain properties.